-Growth rates Pre-tax discount rates
+Growth rates Pre-tax discount rate

-2021 2020 2021 2020
+2022 2021 2022 2021

 % % % %

-Education sector 4-11 5-25 9.04-9.40 9.04
+Education sector 5-20 4-11 9.04-9.40 9.04-9.40

-Construction service sector 13-18 5-30 8.67-8.87 8.67 -8.87
+Construction service sector 5-18 13-18 8.67-8.87 8.67-8.87

-Leisure sector 10 10 9.08 9.08
+Leisure sector 5-10 10 9.08 9.08

-Health services sector 10 20 8.26 8.26
+Health services sector 5-10 10 8.26 8.26

-Transportation services sector 14-20 20-30 9.08 9.08
+Transportation services sector 5-10 14-20 9.08 9.08

-Property service sector 25 10-25 6.25 6.25
+Property service sector 5-10 25 6.25 6.25

-Engineering service sector 7-8 - 8.26-8.87 -
+Engineering service sector 5-10 7-8 8.26-8.87 8.26-8.87

-Food and beverage sector 5-30 - 7.59 -
+Food and beverage sector 5-10 5-30 7.59 7.59

 Assumption Description Growth rates The forecasted growth rates are based on published industry research, potential of growth within the industry, and do not exceed the long-term average growth rate for the industries relevant to the CGUs.
+The terminal growth rate utilised for terminal value calculation is 3.28%, based on CPI for the relevant country plus 1%.
 Pre-tax discount rates Discount rates represent the current market assessment of the risks specific to each entity within the CGU, regarding the time value of money and individual risks of the underlying assets which have not been incorporated in the cash flow estimates.
 The discount rate calculation is based on the specific circumstances of the Group and its operating segments and derived from its weighted average cost of capital (WACC).
 The WACC takes into account both debt and equity.
 The cost of equity is derived from the expected return on investment by the Group's investors.
 The cost of debt is based on the interest-bearing borrowings the Group is obliged to service.
 Segment-specific risk is incorporated by applying individual beta factors.
 The beta factors are evaluated annually based on publicly available market data.